 Rec No. Recommendation Priority Management response Implementation date & responsibility 4.
-Closely monitor the capital programme to ensure slippage levels are reduced in 2016/17 Medium The slippage experienced in 2015/16 was in the main due in a number of external factors outside the control of the Council.
+Page 59 Medium The slippage experienced in 2015/16 was in the main due in a number of external factors outside the control of the Council.
 The Council has developed a process to provide a detailed quarterly review of capital schemes to identify projected slippage and ensure budgets are aligned as appropriate.
 The business case approach mentioned above will aid in increasing the level of detail in which each project is monitored and budgets aligned.
 July 2016 - Corporate Finance/FMs 5.
 Continue to identify revenue savings and efficiencies to ensure the budget gap in 2018/19 is delivered Medium Finalising the future savings required to meet the revenue budget gap in future years is a key priority.
 The Council is already holding regular review meetings in order to find these savings to establish requirements and is considering the possibility of the fixed four year settlement.
 Already begun 6.
 Continue to action the planned improvements in the weaknesses reported in the AGS Medium The AGS is produced in conjunction with the internal audit function and any suggestions included within this will be acted upon.
 The Council has demonstrated in its work carried out testing the new Agresso system the determination to ensure the maximum assurance can be placed on the processes and procedures in place.
 On-going